barkincavdaroglu/Swift-Matrix-Package/README.md

 You don't need to check if your matrix is symmetric.
 Initialization will throw notSymmetric error along with localized description if its not.

 ### Standalone Householder Transformation
 Used to convert a matrix to tridiagonal form.
-The resulting matrix will not be tridiagonal unless the input matrix is not symmetric.
+The resulting matrix will not be tridiagonal unless the input matrix is symmetric.

 ```
 let matrix = [[4.0, 1.0, -2.0, 2.0], [1.0, 2.0, 0.0, 1.0], [-2.0, 0.0, 3.0, -2.0], [2.0, 1.0, -2.0, -1.0]]